stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### How?

 Externalize all configurations (URLs, username, pwds, etc.) as Kubernetes configmaps or secrets for the backing services.

+## 9. Telemetry / Metric instrumentation

+### What?

+Code and libraries used in your code to expose metrics.

+### Why?

+Allows measuring operation of application and enables many more advanced use cases.

 # Acknowledgements